-Uniform offers an approach that maintains the best of both worlds.
+Uniform offers an approach that maintains flexibility and independence for all teams.
 Developers retain full control over the front-end.
 They can use the technology they want.
-The front-end components they create are exposed within Uniform, where non-developers can use those components to build digital experiences within the constraints the developer creates.
+The front-end components they create are available within Uniform Canvas, where digital teams can use those components to build experiences within the constraints the developer creates.

-Below are some of the foundational elements for managing the "experience layer" in Uniform.
+Below are some foundational elements for managing the experience layer in Uniform.

 |Patterns||Create and manage patterns.|